gary-archer/oauth.apisample.serverless/README.md

 The final Serverless OAuth Secured API code sample, referenced in my blog at https://authguidance.com. \
 The overall goal is to use portable security related code when working with lambdas.

-- The API receives JWT access tokens from mobile and desktop apps
+- The API receives JWT access tokens from web, mobile and desktop apps
-- The API receives `SameSite=strict` cookies from Single Page Applications
 - The API validates JWTs on every request in a zero trust manner, using a JOSE library
 - The API authorizes access to data using domain specific claims
 - The API uses caching to avoid excessive calls to the Authorization Server